Esophageal duplication cyst

 They are a congenital malformation of the posterior primitive foregut and results from an aberration of the posterior division of the embryonic foregut at 3-4 weeks gestation.
 They are commonly lined by gastric epithelium.
 This ectopic gastric mucosa is prone to infection, perforation and hemorrhage.

 It mainly occurs in the thoracic esophagus 4 and are more common on the right particularly in the distal esophagus.

 Well defined soft tissue density in close association with the esophagus.

 On barium swallow, the cyst may cause extrinsic compression of the esophagus.

-Well defined thick walled structure (fluid density) noted along the esophagus.
+Well defined thick-walled structure with internal fluid density noted along the esophagus.

 - T1: low to intermediate signal intensity